Mayhem at Russian Border as Thousands Flee Putin’s Draft

 “My defense lawyer told me that if Putin decides to accuse us of a crime for running away from his mobilization, then Kazakhstan might extradite me back to Russia,” 38-year-old business manager Alexander, who fled to Kazakhstan this week, told The Daily Beast.
 “There were people crying and arguing and screaming in line on the border.
 I crossed the border last night on foot with just my backpack.
 I have no future plans but I am still panicking that Kazakhs might kick me out.”

 Another Russian escapee, 38-year-old Konstantin, did not bring any luggage with him, just a scooter.
-Before the war, he was a tour guide who would lead expiditions in some of Russia’s most remote regions.
-But even for Konstantin, the journey was “nerve wracking,” he told The Daily Beast.
+Before the war, he was a tour guide who would lead expeditions in some of Russia’s most remote regions.
+But even for Konstantin, the journey was “nerve-wracking,” he told The Daily Beast.

 For 31-year-old event planner Alexey Lesin, the trip from his hometown of Kazan to the Georgian border took almost four days.
 “I spent 15 hours in the traffic jam on the border, with no movement, so I decided to walk under heavy rain all the way to the border,” Lesin told The Daily Beast.
 “The entire trip cost me $1,500.
 This is a lot of money for me but it was worth it—though I have absolutely no plan for my future life in Georgia.”